department-of-veterans-affairs/design-system-OLD/README.md

 ### 3. Build and publish

 * Run `npm run build`
 * If you have made a major version update, check to see if peerDependencies need to be updated in any of the modules, and make those changes if they do.
+You'll need to commit them before running the next step.
-* Run `npx lerna publish`
+* Run `npm run publish`.
+This will publish to npm and also commit and push the version changes to Github.

 You'll be asked to choose what version to update: